jstrait/beats/README.markdown

 The latest version of Beats is 2.1.1, released on TBD.

-* **Bug fix**: The relevant pattern name will now be capitalized correctly in certain error messages - previously they were always shown lowercase.
-For example, if you have a pattern named "Verse", then certain error messages will now use this capitalization instead of "verse".
-This hopefully makes the error messages easier to understand.
+* Several error messages are improved to be more accurate or specific.
 * **Bug fix**: Songs can now use *.wav files with more than 2 channels.
 Previously, using a sound with more than 2 channels would cause a fatal `Invalid sample data array in AudioUtils.normalize()` error.
 * **Bug fix**: If a sound is defined multiple times in a Kit, the final definition should be used as the winner.
-However, this did not occur if the earlier definition was for a composite sound.
+However, previously this did not occur if the earlier definition was for a composite sound.
 That has now be fixed.
+For example, in this Kit:

+    Kit:
+      - sound: [sound1.wav, sound2.wav]
+      - sound: sound3.wav

+`sound` should be bound to `sound3.wav`, not `[sound1.wav, sound2.wav]`.
+In v2.1.0, however, this was reversed.

 For info about previous releases, visit https://github.com/jstrait/beats/releases.